What an Agency Account Does

 A financial institution on request of an agent under an agency designation for an account may pay to the agent sums on deposit in the account, whether or not a party is a party with disabilities, incapacitated or deceased when the request is made or received, and whether or not the authority of the agent terminates on the disability or incapacity of a party.

-A.R.S. § 14-6224The key detail here is that the bank is protected when it pays the agent.
-Even if the account holder has become incapacitated or has died, the institution is not liable for honoring the agent's request, as long as it acts in accordance with the designation on file.
+A.R.S. § 14-6224The key detail is that the bank is protected when it pays the agent.
+The account holder may be incapacitated or may have died.
+The bank is still not liable, as long as it follows the designation on file.

 How This Relates to a Power of Attorney

-For comprehensive planning, most families benefit from having both.
-The power of attorney covers general financial matters, while agency designations on specific accounts give the agent immediate access at the bank level without having to present additional paperwork.
-A partner attorney can help coordinate these tools so they work together without gaps or conflicts.
+For broad planning, most families benefit from having both.
+The power of attorney covers general financial matters.
+Agency designations give the agent direct access at the bank without extra paperwork.